RetroDECK/ES-DE/THEMES-DEV.md

     - Controls the style of the indicators which get displayed when editing a custom collection.
 This property can't be disabled as it's crucial for getting a visual overview when editing collections.
 When set to `ascii`, the indicator is displayed as a `!`
     - Valid values are `ascii` and `symbols`
     - Default is `symbols`
+* `fadeAbovePrimary` - type: BOOLEAN
+    - When using fade transitions, all elements in the `system` view with a zIndex value higher than the textlist are by default still rendered during transitions.
+If this property is enabled then all such elements will instead be faded out.
+Note that elements below the textlist will be dimmed to black and elements above the textlist will be faded to transparent.
+    - Default is `false`
 * `zIndex` - type: FLOAT
     - z-index value for element.
 Elements will be rendered in order of zIndex value from low to high.
     - Default is `50`